Home Our Dogs Puppies Co-Owns Family About Us Info Fun&Games Rescue LINKS

 Have I mentioned how much

-fun lure coursing with your Ridgie can be?
-This is a good place to start, with
+fun lure coursing your Ridgie can be?
+This is a good place to start, with info,

-info, rules, and event dates.
-They also have a listing of top lure coursing
+rules, and event dates.
+They also have a listing of top lure coursing dogs

 Medical and Health